druglogics/gitsbe/README.md

 - Note that its best that all input files are on the same directory like in the example above.
-The output directory with all the generated result files when using the the `gitsbe.Launcher` will be next to where the network file is.
+The output directory with all the generated result files when running the `gitsbe.Launcher` will be in the same directory where the configuration file is.